Treatment for Adults

-It can be very difficult to come to accept that there is a disorder.
-A speech and language pathologist can be a partner who guides the patient and family to identify goals to work on together in order to foster communication and understanding.
+More than just a therapist, speech-language pathologist can be a partner who guides the patient and their family to identify specific treatment goals.
+They can work on these goals together in order to foster communication and understanding.

-• Maintain a natural conversational manner appropriate for an adult.
+- Maintain a natural conversational manner appropriate for an adult.

-• Minimize distractions, such as a blaring radio, whenever possible.
+- Minimize distractions, such as a blaring radio, whenever possible.

-• Include the person with a speech or language disorder in conversations.
+- Include the person with a speech or language disorder in conversations.

 - Encourage any type of communication, whether it is speech, gesture, pointing, or drawing.

-• Avoid correcting the individual’s speech.
+- Avoid correcting the individual’s speech.

 - Allow the individual plenty of time to talk.

 - Help the individual become involved outside the home.
 Seek out support groups.

 How can hearing loss impact an adult person’s quality of life?

-- increased anxiety,
+- increased anxiety

-- social isolation and withdrawal,
+- social isolation and withdrawal

-- panic disorders,
+- panic disorders

 - social phobias,

-- difficulty concentrating, especially when communicating with others.
+- difficulty concentrating, especially when communicating with others

 How can I tell if my parent has hearing loss?